Meanwhile...

 "It's interesting," I said.

 "Why, why?
 Your father, he shoulda kept such things to himself, and your Uncle Carmine, he was always such a wild one, --- your father and the people he knew!
 Your father's mouth was always too loose!
-Although, you father and me kept our children away from that kind of life!
+Although, you father and me kept our precious children away from that kind of life!
 Yes!...
 People who are smart don't go around talking about such evil things!
 Tale male, tale corruzione!"
 (Such evil!!
 Such corruption!)

 "Ma, the Families are no secret.
-There are five of them, I think.
+There are five of them.
 Yeah, the five main families, the big original New York families: the Columbos, Gambinos, Bonannos, Luccheses and the Genoveses.
 And, in Chicago starting with Johnny Torrio and Al Capone and the Capone brothers.
 Then, there's all the stuff here in Cleveland, that started during Prohibition too.
 Ma, I went to school with Charley and Angela Pinna, and Eva, Larry and Eddie Bellomo and Johnny, Frankie and Louie Occhipinti.
 And, you know, Carol and me, everybody in school, really, was always, always surrounded by all the Sanno kids."

 "Hush, hush, hush!
 I told and told and told and told your father we shoulda sent you and your sister to a convent for you to be educated there!
 We shoulda found a good convent somewhere, and sent you and your sister away to there!
 But, it never did no good to talk to your father about this!
 Stupido sciocco!
-Oh, no, no, no, you both always went to public school, with all those wild kids and wild boys, where you had that scare when you were fifteen, and you missed your period, for two whole months!"
+Oh, no, no, no, you both always went to public school, with all those wild kids and wild boys, where you had that scare when you were only fifteen, and you missed your period, for two whole months!"

 (Murray Hill School, --- Murray Hill Rd., Little Italy.)